-You should not use clocortolone topical if you are allergic to it.
+You should not use clocortolone if you are allergic to it.

-Wash your hands before and after using clocortolone topical, unless you are using the medicine to treat the skin on your hands.
+Wash your hands before and after using clocortolone, unless you are using this medicine to treat the skin on your hands.

 Store at room temperature away from moisture and heat.
 Do not freeze.